-• Professional behavior in the classroom and at fieldwork sites is expected.
+Professional behavior in the classroom and at fieldwork sites is expected.
 The following behaviors demonstrate commitment to professional standards of conduct.
-Faculty has the right to ask a student to withdraw from a course if the student's behavior is inconsistent with any of the guidelines stated in the Student Guide.
-If a student's behavior is not what the faculty/preceptor considers as professional, they may be asked to withdraw from the course and/or be referred to the Counseling Center.
+Faculty has the right to ask a student to withdraw from a course if the student's behavior is inconsistent with any of the guidelines stated in the Student Guide and/or be referred to the Counseling Center.